conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

    feature or help Automate project setups;
 -  Improving current tooling and testing features is always welcome.

-As this project main goals is enhancing our current documentation, here are some preliminary tasks that you can inspect to get ideas:
+As this project main goal is enhancing our current documentation, here are some preliminary tasks that you can inspect to get ideas:

 -  Write and improve the project’s documentation;